 'Business Process Flows' can route records into branching stages, with different field requirements.

-Dynamics 365 has an highly robust array of security options to protect records, fields, and field content.
-It is routinely used by government organizations around the world to manage data.
-Some of these methods are implicit in how the server is hosted, and others can be customized to fit specific security requirements, such as data retention plans or user-specific security.
+Dynamics 365 has deep security options to protect records, fields, and field content.
+It is used by governments around the world to manage data.
+These can be customized to fit specific security requirements, such as data retention plans or role-based security.
 Field security can even be set up to hide sensitive fields within a record, such as SIN numbers, which may be required by certain processes but not relevant to most users.

 Audit logs can be optionally enabled on any field or record type, to track who changed a record, what that record was before, and what it was modified to.

-Permissions can be optionally organized by teams, each having access to specific record types.
-Field security can also be customized to redact certain fields unless a user is part of a specific team.
+Permissions can be optionally organized by roles, each having different levels of access to specific record types.
+Field security can also be customized to hide certain fields unless a user is part of a specific team.

-Adding security to a Dynamics 365 deployment not only helps keep data secure, but it is often also used to trim down the interface to personalize it for user teams.
-By limiting the number of entities that are accessible to each team to just those which they work with day-to-day work, their user interface becomes much simpler.
+Adding security to a Dynamics 365 deployment not only helps keep data secure, but it is also used to trim down the interface to simplify it for users.
+By limiting the number of entities that are accessible to each team to just those which they work with day-to-day, users can have a clearer environment with less 'noise'.

 Dynamics 365 Online stores its data for Canadian clients in Toronto and Quebec City, ensuring that Canadians' data never leaves Canada.

-Microsoft is a highly trustworthy brand, and its Azure cloud servers boast an availability of 99.99%.
-Dynamics 365 is hosted in the same way as Azure, and in our years of working with both Dynamics as well as SharePoint, we have not experienced an outage from Microsoft-hosted servers.
+Microsoft is a trusted brand, and its Azure cloud servers have measured availability of 99.99%.
+Dynamics 365 is hosted in through Azure, and in our years of working with these products, we have not experienced an outage from Microsoft-hosted servers.

 Dynamics 365 exports and imports record data as Excel tables, providing simple migration into and out of the system.

-Dynamics 365 can be used to manage records and reduce the amount of paper and stationary used in business.
-A central advantage of putting data into a computer system is that analytics can be performed.
-Putting data into a system like Dynamics 365 allows you to measure data to make conclusions about the causes of phenomena and about how business might be improved.
-Dynamics makes analytics easy, by provide self-service analytics directly to users, as well as formatting data such that it can be exported and utilized elsewhere by additional reporting products such as Power BI.
+An advantage of putting data into a computer system is that analytics can then be more easily performed.
+Putting data into a system like Dynamics 365 allows you to measure data to gain insights about how your business might be improved.
+Dynamics makes analytics easy, by providing self-service analytics directly to users, as well as by using a 'Common Data' format that can be directly utilized by reporting products such as Power BI.

-Microsoft Dynamics CRM portals can extend portions of your database to the public web, allowing users you have curated to view and access specified data within your CRM, without using the CRM interface.
-Public users can even fill in web forms to create records in Dynamics 365, complete with CAPTCHA anti-bot technology.
+Dynamics CRM portals can extend portions of your database to the public web, allowing authenticated or non-authenticated users to add, view, and edit specified records within your database.
+Public users can even fill in and self-manage web forms to create records in Dynamics 365, complete with CAPTCHA anti-bot technology.

 By translating addresses to GPS coordinates, you can build a table of records with latitude and longitude defined.
 From there, you can embed a Bing Maps app to a Dynamics form, and display each record's location.
 Possible applications of this might be for real estate, location research, assessing the spread of activities, or visualizing the location of assets or contacts.